Room Integrity Testing

 4. Limitations

-The test is non-destructive and based on fan pressurisation.
+The test is non-destructive and based on fan pressurization.
 Results depend on room condition at the time of testing.
-Our test equipment includes a door frame with a maximum height of 2.7 metres and a maximum width of 1.5 metres.

 5. Test Results